top of page

 image1.jpeg

-Dalia Chen, Honors student
+Dalia Chen, honors student

-Dalia is junior plant sciences major in the Biology honors program.
+Dalia is senior plant sciences major in the Biology honors program.
 Her thesis project is focused on the effects of temperature on the growth and infectivity of the smut pathogen Microbotryum lychnidis-dioica.
 Dalia is approaching this from a combination of in vitro assays of fungal growth under different temperatures, as well as greenhouse and field inoculation studies.

 Lab alumni